MitchellTesla/Ethereum_2.0/docs/NodeSource/Nodejs_install.md

-This repository is a copy of Nodejs/NodeSource Installation documentation distributed and utilized by @mitchell_tesla in 2021
+This repository is a distributed copy of Nodejs/NodeSource Installation documentation utilized by @mitchell_tesla

 for using the NodeSource Node.js Binary Distributions via .rpm, .deb and Snap packages as well as their setup and support scripts.